Enomalyy/AI-webcam-mic-input/README.md

 (imagine a finger gun, point it upwards, this is the starting position)

 Index finger: control mouse.
-Thumb to middle finger joint - click (imagine a finger gun, point it upwards) Pinkie raise: right click
+Thumb to middle finger joint - click (imagine a finger gun, the thumb hammer then comes down on the middle finger joint.)
+Pinkie raise: right click
 Middle finger raise - open windows keyobard (tabtip.exe) using some COM black magic Thumb to pinkie - voice transciption activation.